MarkEWaite/jenkins-bugs/README.md

 A notifyCommit with a branches argument value containing the '/' character is ignored.
 The build does not start when it was expected to start.

+This branch intentionally does not contain a slash in its name so that it can be used for Freestyle job tests.